jaimetur/PhotoMigrator/help/05-icloud-takeout.md

 - `--icloud-include-memories`: also build folders from `Memories/*.csv`
 - `--icloud-prefer-native-exif-writer`: prefer the native EXIF writer for supported photo files and fall back to `ExifTool` otherwise

-Tip:
+> [!TIP]
+> - In Docker/Compose deployments, you can pre-fill the input path field with `PHOTOMIGRATOR_DEFAULT_ICLOUD_TAKEOUT_PATH`.

+> [!TIP]
-- By default, the Web Interface reconstructs `Albums` and `Memories` with symbolic links to the files stored in `ALL_PHOTOS`.
+> - By default, the Web Interface reconstructs `Albums` and `Memories` with symbolic links to the files stored in `ALL_PHOTOS`.
-- Enable `--icloud-no-symbolic-albums` only if you explicitly want duplicated copies instead of symlinks.
+> - Enable `--icloud-no-symbolic-albums` only if you explicitly want duplicated copies instead of symlinks.
-- In the Web Interface, TUI, and GUI this option is pre-selected by default.
+> - In the Web Interface, TUI, and GUI this option is pre-selected by default.
-- The `Prefer native EXIF writer when possible` option is also pre-selected by default in the Web Interface, TUI, and GUI.
+> - The `Prefer native EXIF writer when possible` option is also pre-selected by default in the Web Interface, TUI, and GUI.
 In CLI it remains opt-in.

 ## Expected output